EDUCBA Logo

 • Step 3rd

-Simply type the formula name and click on ok to insert the formula of concatenate.
+Simply type the formula name and click ok to insert the concatenate formula.

 CCC step 3